adensur/blog/computer_vision_zero_to_hero/03_convolutions/Readme.md

 - https://homepages.inf.ed.ac.uk/rbf/HIPR2/sobel.htm
 - https://www.websupergoo.com/helpie/default.htm?page=source%2F2-effects%2Fconvolution.htm
 ### Convolutions and dimensionality
 In our first example, with 3x3 input image and 2x2 kernel, we got a 2x2 result.
-More generally, applying an W*H kernel as convolution reduces image size by (W-1, H-1).
+More generally, applying a $W*H$ kernel as convolution reduces image size by (W-1, H-1).
 For example, applying a 7x7 kernel to a 640*480 image will yield 634 * 474 image.
 In addition to these, there are some convolution parameters that let us control it further:
 - Stride: instead of sliding the kernel along the input by shifting by 1 pixel on each step, we can shift the kernel by *stride* pixels at once.
 This will reduce the output size roughly in *stride* times.
 - Padding: we can pad initial image with zeroes.
 This technique is mostly used to preserve original image size after applying a convolution